-The chairman of the Supervisory Board receives remuneration in the amount of 1.5 times of the average net salary of the employees of the Company paid in the preceding month.
-To the deputy chairman, the amount of 1.25 of the average net salary of the employees of the Company paid in the preceding month is paid, while any other member receives the amount of one average net salary of the employees of the Company paid in the preceding month.
-To a member of the Supervisory Board, who is at the same time the Chairman of the Audit Committee of the Supervisory Board, in the amount of 1.5 of the average monthly net salary of the employees of the Company paid in the preceding month.
-A member of the Supervisory Board, who is also a member of one board or committee of the Supervisory Board, receives a remuneration in the amount of 1.25 of the average monthly net salary of the Company's employees paid in the previous month.
-A member of the Supervisory Board who is simultaneously a member of two or more committees of the Supervisory Board receives a remuneration in the amount of 1.5 of the average net salary of the Company's employees paid in the previous month.
+The chairman of the Supervisory Board receives remuneration in the amount of 1.5 times of the average net salary of the employees of the Group and of the Company paid in the preceding month.
+To the deputy chairman, the amount of 1.25 of the average net salary of the employees of the Group and of the Company in the preceding month is paid, while any other member receives the amount of one average net salary of the employees of the Group and of the Company paid in the preceding month.
+To a member of the Supervisory Board, who is at the same time the Chairman of the Audit Committee of the Supervisory Board, in the amount of 1.5 of the average monthly net salary of the employees of the Group and of the Company paid in the preceding month.
+A member of the Supervisory Board, who is also a member of one board or committee of the Supervisory Board, receives a remuneration in the amount of 1.25 of the average monthly net salary of the Group's and of the Company's employees paid in the previous month.
+A member of the Supervisory Board who is simultaneously a member of two or more committees of the Supervisory Board receives a remuneration in the amount of 1.5 of the average net salary of the Group's and of the Company's employees paid in the previous month.

 DTAG representatives do not receive any remuneration for the membership in the Supervisory Board due to a respective policy of DTAG.

-In 2023, the Group paid a total amount of EUR 129 thousand (2022: EUR 123 thousand) to the members of its Supervisory Board and the Company paid a total amount of EUR 108 thousand (2022: EUR 105 thousand) to the members of its Supervisory Board.
+In 2024, the Group paid a total amount of EUR 137 thousand (2023: EUR 129 thousand) to the members of its Supervisory Board and the Company paid a total amount of EUR 114 thousand (2023: EUR 108 thousand) to the members of its Supervisory Board.
 No loans were granted to the members of the Supervisory Board.